Aujeszky’s Disease

 Due to the permanent surveillance program, Austria has been officially recognized free of Aujeszky's disease in domestic pigs since 1997.
 In 2022, a total of 15,157 pigs were serologically tested for antibodies against Aujeszky's disease virus.
 The majority of these samples (13,690) came from the official sampling program.
 In addition, 64 abortions were tested for Aujeszky's disease virus.
 In none of these cases was either the virus itself or antibodies to Aujeszky's disease virus detected.

-The causative agent of Aujeszky's disease is suid herpesvirus 1 (SuHV-1), syn. pseudorabies virus from the subfamily Alphaherpesvirinae, genus Varicellovirus.
-The virus strains vary in their virulence, but have a uniform serological behaviour.
-Weakly virulent virus strains are strictly neurotropic and, in contrast to the strongly virulent strains, cause no further organ damage.
-Strongly virulent strains are detectable in the lungs (infestation of alveolar macrophages) and in the genital tract, as well as in the semen of infected boars.
+The pathogen responsible for Aujeszky's disease is Suid Herpesvirus 1 (SuHV-1), syn.
+Pseudorabies virus from the subfamily Alphaherpesvirinae, genus Varicellovirus.
+The virus strains vary in their virulence, but behave serologically uniformly.
+Weakly virulent virus strains are strictly neurotropic and, unlike the highly virulent strains, do not cause further organ damage.
+Highly virulent strains can be detected in the lungs (infection of alveolar macrophages) and in the genital tract, as well as in the semen of infected boars.

-The virus multiplies primarily in the epithelia of the nasal and pharyngeal mucosa and the tonsils or in the genital mucosa and subsequently spreads in the nervous system.
-From the primary site, the virus migrates into the CNS via afferent nerve pathways.
-Nervous symptoms develop when damage to the neurones has occurred.
+The virus primarily replicates in the epithelium of the nasal and throat mucosa and the tonsils, or in the genital mucosa, and subsequently spreads to the nervous system.
+From the primary site, the virus migrates to the CNS via afferent nerve pathways.
+Nervous symptoms develop when damage to the neurons has occurred.
 If the primary infection is survived (only in pigs), the animals remain latently infected.
-At this stage they are not infectious, but stressors (transport, mass gatherings, mating season, birth) can lead to reactivation of the virus and consequently to further spread.
+At this stage, they are not infectious, but stressors (transport, mass gatherings, mating season, birth) can cause the virus to reactivate and spread.

-The virus can survive in the environment at 25 °C for up to 40 days.
-The virus is inactivated by heating above 55 °C or by chlorine-, ammonium- or formalin-based disinfectants.
+The virus can survive in the environment for up to 40 days at 25 °C. The virus is inactivated by heating to above 55 °C or by chlorine-, ammonium- or formalin-based disinfectants.
 However, alcohol and phenols are ineffective.

 Transmission

 In domestic pig herds, the pathogen is usually transmitted to healthy pigs through direct contact with infected pigs.
-In heavily infected herds, transmission can also occur during animal care via hand contact, feed, inanimate objects and/or even via air movement ("aerogenic") in close neighbourhoods.
-The infection spreads rapidly in areas with dense pig farming.
+In heavily infected herds, transmission can also occur via care personnel, feed, inanimate objects and/or, in close proximity, even through the air ("aerogenic").

-Other sources of infection are meat, organs, milk and semen.
+Other sources of infection include meat, organs, milk and semen.
 Pregnant sows spread the virus via aborted foetuses, the placenta and vaginal discharge.

-Not only susceptible but also vaccinated pigs can become carriers of the virus.
+Not only susceptible pigs, but also vaccinated pigs can become virus carriers.
 Vaccination is therefore prohibited in Austria.
-Once the disease has been overcome, the virus retreats into the trigeminal ganglia and possibly the tonsils, or into the sacral ganglia (especially in wild boar), depending on the entry point (latent infection).
+After the disease has been overcome, the virus retreats to the trigeminal ganglia and, if necessary, the tonsils, or to the sacral ganglia (especially in wild boars), depending on the point of entry (latent infection).
 Stress factors such as transport etc. can lead to reactivation and excretion of the virus.
-The transmission of the virus is not bound to a season.
-For carnivores, the most important source of infection is the ingestion of meat and offal from infected (wild) pigs.
+The transmission of the virus is not linked to a particular season.
+For carnivores, the most important source of infection is the consumption of meat and offal from infected (wild) pigs.

 Symptoms

-Piglets: Initially fever, vomiting, movement disorders, circular movements, swallowing paralysis, heavy salivation; then central nervous disorders: Muscle tremors, cramps, paddling movement of the limbs and partial paralysis; in piglets up to 2 weeks old, mortality is 100%; in 3-4 week old piglets still 50%.
-Young animals aged 1-3 months show a poor appetite, rhinitis (nasal discharge), slight fever and shortness of breath.
-Death usually only occurs in the case of central nervous disorders.
+Piglets: Initially fever, vomiting, movement disorders, circular movements, swallowing paralysis, excessive salivation; followed by central nervous disorders: muscle tremors, convulsions, paddling movements of the limbs and partial paralysis; mortality is 100% in piglets up to 2 weeks old and still 50% in piglets 3-4 weeks old.
+Young animals aged 1-3 months show poor appetite, rhinitis (nasal discharge), mild fever and respiratory distress.
+Death usually only occurs in cases of central nervous disorders.

-Runner/fattening pigs: Diseases of the respiratory tract, high fever, depression, poor weight gain, rarely central nervous disorders.
-The incubation period is 3-5 days with a disease rate of 100 % and a mortality rate of 5 %.
+Runners/fattening pigs: Respiratory tract diseases, high fever, depression, poor weight gain, rarely central nervous disorders.
+The incubation period is 3-5 days with a disease rate of 100% and a mortality rate of 5%.

 Sows/boars: Fertility problems, including abortions

-Wild boar: Usually do not show as pronounced symptoms as domestic pigs - often without signs of disease.
+Wild boars: Usually show less pronounced symptoms than domestic pigs – often with no signs of disease.

 The use of protective vaccination is prohibited in Austria.
-The live vaccines developed for pigs are pathogenic for cattle, dogs and cats; inactivated vaccines are not effective enough.
-Due to the occurrence of Aujeszky's disease in wild boar, it is recommended that you review the relevant biosecurity measures on your own farm and ensure that contact between domestic and wild boar is prevented (e.g. by double fencing to keep wild boar out).
+The live vaccines developed for pigs would cause disease in cattle, dogs and cats.
+Due to the occurrence of Aujeszky's disease in wild boars, it is recommended that the relevant biosecurity measures be reviewed on your own farm and that appropriate measures be taken to prevent contact between domestic and wild boars (e.g. by means of double wild boar-proof fencing).

 Information for hunters

-Blood used for training hunting dogs can be tested for the absence of viruses (PCR test required).
+Blood used to train hunting dogs can be tested for viruses (PCR test required).

-Direct contact between wild boar and hunting dogs should be limited as much as possible during hunting operations.
-In any case, "socialising" with wild boar organs, intensive contact with wounds made by wild boar, the cutting of wild boar by the dog, direct contact with openings or wild boar tracks should be avoided.
-If the protective measures are observed, the infection of hunting dogs can be prevented with a high degree of certainty.
+Direct contact between wild boar and hunting dogs should be limited as much as possible during hunting.
+In any case, the following should be avoided: coming into contact with wild boar organs, intensive contact with entry and exit wounds, the dog cutting into wild boar, and direct contact with carcasses or wild boar kills.
+If the protective measures are observed, infection of hunting dogs can be prevented with a high degree of certainty.

 Diagnostic